AngelMsger/Bangumi-Provider/README.md

 ![Bangumi-Crawler](https://s1.hdslb.com/bfs/static/jinkela/home/images/bgm-nodata.png)

 ## Overview
-Bangumi-Provider is a content provider for [Bangumi-Player](https://github.com/AngelMsger/Bangumi-Player).
-It crawl, analyze the data from [Bilibili](https://www.bilibili.com), and persist the result to database.
+Bangumi-Provider is a content provider for [Bangumi-Visualizer](https://github.com/AngelMsger/Bangumi-Visualizer).
+It crawl, analyze the data from [Bilibili](https://www.bilibili.com), and persist the result to database, using [Collaborative Filtering](https://www.wikiwand.com/en/Collaborative_filtering) algorithm when analyzing data.
 It run with single thread and no framework was used.

 ## Features
 * Incremental Crawl & Analyze